College for Professional Studies

 Number of Pages

 Research has been conducted for decades examining bias in the media, specifically toward targeted groups and organizations such as politicians and public agencies.
 The intention of this study is to examine written media news stories surrounding the time period of three local police chiefs from 2001 through 2011 to determine the existence of bias toward the Colorado Springs Police Department.
 The research conducted during this study adds to existing research and literature which assesses the unpredictable relationship between the police department and the media.
 It expands on the need for a police department to utilize its public information officer and public relations team to effectively communicate with the media while understanding that perception of bias could be occurring through what is known as the hostile media effect.
 Employing content analysis of words and context within a given article, little evidence of bias exists.
 While bias-indicating words appear most frequently in articles alluding to internal matters within the police department, which often involve investigations into one of their own, there is not enough conclusive evidence to show that prevalence of a biased word indicates slant toward the department.
 Therefore, the study expands on alternative methods for research and considerations as to why bias is perceived.

 © Jennifer Walden

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Walden, Jennifer, "Media bias toward the Colorado Springs police department: an analysis of the existence of bias through three eras of police chiefs /" (2012).
-All Regis University Theses.
+Student Publications.
 732.